dhruv21patel/NGINX/Nginx_DNS/README.md

 ### Architecture Diagram
 *(Diagram Description: A custom Docker network connecting the DNS master, DNS slave, and NGINX web server with assigned static IPs.)*

-> Unfortunately, I cannot generate or include diagrams directly in a text-only README.
-However, you can use tools like [draw.io](https://draw.io) or [Excalidraw](https://excalidraw.com) to create a network diagram.

 ---